learnk8s/learnk8s.io/_pages/newsletter/README.md

 - The `avatar` property refers to the Twitter profile photo of the tweet's author.
 - The `url` property refers to the link of the tweet.
 - The `date` property refers to the date when the tweet was posted.
+- The `image` property is optional.
+Included images must be located within the same directory as the issue.